knpwrs/redux-ts-actions/README.md

 ### `handleAction`

 This function creates a type-safe reducer given an action creator and a reducer function.
-The state argument must be typed but the action argument will be inferred based on the action creator.
+The state argument must be typed (unless this is used in the context of `reduceReducers` documented below) but the action argument will be inferred based on the action creator.

 ```ts
 import { handleAction } from 'redux-ts-actions';